Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

-the second equation holding in the frame $U^{i}=0$, where we used the dyadic notation $\overleftrightarrow{E}$ of e.g.~\cite{CampbelMacekMorgan}.
-From the form of the second equation we see that $q\vec{\alpha}/m$ is \emph{minus} an angular acceleration.
-Using relation (\ref{eq:SpaceProj2Form}), we see that $\alpha^{\mu}=-B_{\ \beta}^{\mu}U^{\beta}$; and in an inertial frame $\vec{\alpha}=\partial\vec{B}/\partial t=-\nabla\times\vec{E}$.
-In the gravitational case, since $\mathbb{E}_{\mu\nu}=\mathbb{E}_{(\mu\nu)}=\mathbb{E}_{\langle\mu\rangle\langle\nu\rangle}$, we have That is, given a set of neighboring charged test particles, the electromagnetic field {}``shears'' the set via $E_{(\mu\nu)}$, and induces an accelerated rotation \footnote{By rotation we mean here absolute rotation, i.e, measured with respect to a comoving Fermi-Walker transported frame.
+That is, given a set of neighboring charged test particles, the electromagnetic field ``shears'' the set via $E_{(\mu\nu)}$, and induces an accelerated rotation \footnote{By rotation we mean here absolute rotation, i.e, measured with respect to a comoving Fermi-Walker transported frame.
 As one can check from the connection coefficients (\ref{eq:Connectioni0j}) below, in such frame ($\Omega_{\alpha\beta}=0$) we have $d^{2}\delta x^{\hat{i}}/d\tau^{2}=D^{2}\delta x^{\hat{i}}/d\tau^{2}$.
 See also in this respect \cite{BiniStrains}. } via the laws of electromagnetic induction encoded in $E_{[\mu\nu]}$.
-The gravitational field, by contrast, only shears \footnote{If the two particles were connected by a {}``rigid'' rod then the symmetric part of the electric tidal tensor would also, in general, torque the rod; hence in such system we would have a rotation even in the gravitational case, see \cite{Black Holes} pp.~154-155.
+The gravitational field, by contrast, only shears \footnote{If the two particles were connected by a ``rigid'' rod then the symmetric part of the electric tidal tensor would also, in general, torque the rod; hence in such system we would have a rotation even in the gravitational case, see \cite{Black Holes} pp.~154-155.
 The same is true for a quasi-rigid extended body; however, even in this case the effects due to the symmetric part are very different from the ones arising from electromagnetic induction: first, the former do not require the fields to vary along the particle's worldline, they exist even if the body is at rest in a stationary field; second, they vanish if the body is spherical, which does not happen with the torque generated by the induced electric field, see \cite{Gyros}. } the set, since $\mathbb{E}_{[\mu\nu]}=0$.